NetSPI/SQLC2/README.md

 * License: BSD 3-Clause
 * Required Dependencies: None

-# Functions
+# User Functions
-The current functions list includes:
+Below is a list of user functions for supporting the intended workflows.
+For more information check out the SQLC2 blog at https://blog.netspi.com/.

 |Function Name|Description |
 |:--------------------------------|:-----------|